xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications/transfer_settings.md

 ![test.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/test.png)

-## SMTP
+## Specifying your SMTP server connection details

-If you want to send email notifications via an email server different from the one your store is installed at, enable the **'Use SMTP server'** option.
-Once this option is enabled, you will be able to see the configuration fields.
+If you want to send email notifications using an SMTP server different from the default one, enable the **'Use SMTP server'** option.
+This will allow you to specify the SMTP server connection details.

 ![smtp.png]({{site.baseurl}}/attachments/ref_5PirMonD/smtp.png)

+* **SMTP server**: SMTP server hostname.
+* **SMTP port**:
+**'Use authentication'**
+* **Username**
+* **Password**
+* **Secure connection'** options.

+After configuring your SMTP connection details, be sure to save the changes by clicking **Submit**.

-You'll need to specify the **SMTP server** that should be used for the email notificatons.
-If necessary {% link "configure" ref_raLBcOm3 %} the background job processing on your server to send emails asynchronously; that will improve the website performance.
-Then define your **username** and **password** for the SMTP server and set the **'Use authentication'** and '**Secure connection'** options.
-When everything is done, **submit** the changes.
+If necessary, it is possible to {% link "configure" ref_raLBcOm3 %} background job processing on your server to send emails asynchronously.
+That should improve your website performance.

-Besides SMTP you can use [Mandrill](https://market.x-cart.com/addons/mandrill-transactional-emails-integration.html "Email notifications: setup and maintenance") as a default mailer for all the transactional emails.
+Note that besides SMTP you can use [Mandrill](https://market.x-cart.com/addons/mandrill-transactional-emails-integration.html "Email notifications: setup and maintenance") as the default mailer for your store's transactional emails.

 _Related pages:_